-- D1: Updated impact assessment/adjustment of roadmap from 2015 (Q4, 2016). - D2: Follow-up/extension of the training methodologies work from 2014/15 (Q4, 2016). - D3: Update of existing training material (Q4, 2016). - D4: Development of a set of new training material (Q4, 2016).

-D5: On-request training for MS and EU bodies (Q4, 2016).D6: Good practice in incident tracking and taxonomy (Q4, 2016).D7: Annual update of baseline capabilities (report) (Q4, 2016).
+- D2: Follow-up/extension of the training methodologies work from 2014/15 (Q4, 2016). - D3: Update of existing training material (Q4, 2016). - D4: Development of a set of new training material (Q4, 2016). - D5: On-request training for MS and EU bodies (Q4, 2016). - D6: Good practice in incident tracking and taxonomy (Q4, 2016). - D7: Annual update of baseline capabilities (report) (Q4, 2016).

-- The Commission will obtain insight and expert opinion for current and future policy efforts in the incident response field. - The agency will obtain insight and input for future actions for operational community programme. - Beneficiaries of this WPK will be the organisations and institutions responsible for cybersecurity incident response in both the public and private sectors; they will be able to obtain consolidated good practice material and training information or on-site training for cybersecurity operations.
+- The Commission will obtain an expert opinion for current and future policy efforts in the incident response field. - The agency will obtain an input for the future actions for operational community programme. - Beneficiaries of this WPK will be the organisations and institutions responsible for cybersecurity incident response in both the public and private sectors; they will be able to obtain consolidated good practice material and training information or on-site training for cybersecurity operations.